dipika-d/Natural-Language-Processing-Python/README.md

 ## Natural Language Processing in Python
-This is a collection of the text processing scripts that I write and utilise from day to day.
-The following are the scripts found on this directory :
+This is a collection of the text processing and NLP implementations :

 * Term Frequency Word Cloud
   * A script to parse any PDF file and output a word cloud of the 50 most frequent terms.